S-Temple/637Assignment3/seng637-a3-Team6.md

 TC3:lower<value<upper

-Other infeasible as impossible to have Range with lower > upper.
+Other infeasible as it is impossible to have Range with lower > upper.
 Making line 8 the same as: return true; Good defensive programming to write line 8 the way it is though.

 As such it's impossible to improve coverage.